Idea

 To overcome these limitations of software video tutorials, there’s nothing better than a mix of help articles and our favorite and specialty, custom eLearning solutions for software simulations.

-Custom eLearning is an easy way to combine stories, scenarios, and realistic practice that puts into context the process needed to truly learn company software.
+Custom eLearning is an easy way to combine stories, scenarios, and realistic practice that contextualizes the process needed to learn company software.
 It’s a practical application with all the best elements for a real story of how employees will use the software for their jobs.

 There’s nothing better than creating an interactive learning environment that actively engages employees in problem-solving and decision-making while having them do the process the same way they’ll do it on the job.

-By incorporating realistic software simulations and scenarios, employees can actively participate in how they’ll use the new tools for their jobs.
+By incorporating realistic software simulations and scenarios, employees can actively participate in using the new tools for their jobs.
 The best part?
 They get to do it in a safe environment.

-Most of the time company software isn’t available to employees yet (but it should be available soon because training as close to the time of need is essential!) so they can’t practice.
-Or worse, if they practice in the real system then they’re liable to mess something up.
+Most of the time, company software isn’t available to employees yet (but it should be available soon because training as close to the time of need is essential!), so they can’t practice.
+Or worse, if they practice in the real system, they’re liable to mess something up.
 Eeek!

-Realistic software simulations allow employees to get real practice with real-world scenarios but in a safe environment.
+Realistic software simulations allow employees to get actual practice with real-world scenarios but in a safe environment.
 That’s a much better way to learn if you ask me.

-Let’s take a deeper look at the hands-on approach and how it allows employees to develop critical thinking skills and gain practical experience in navigating complex company software.
+Let’s look deeper at the hands-on approach and how it allows employees to develop critical thinking skills and gain practical experience navigating complex company software.

 The Importance of Interactivity and Hands-on Experience

-You already know videos can’t provide the level of interactivity a software simulation provides.
+You already know videos can’t provide the level of interactivity a software simulation offers.
 But why is that even important?

 There are two situations I can think of off the top of my head as to why video tutorials are bad for learning company software:

-2. Training is often done before employees get access to company software, so they’re passively watching videos that are difficult to understand without actually doing anything.
+- Training is often done before employees access company software, so they’re passively watching videos that are difficult to understand without actually doing anything.

 That should be enough to scare you off of software video tutorials for company software.
 And then there’s the fact that performance is the goal of teaching employees how to use software.
-I mean, that’s why we think performance objectives are a better state of mind than learning objectives.
+That’s why we think performance objectives are a better state of mind than learning objectives.

-Performance means doing something and learning to do something is best learning by doing it but in a safe environment.
-That means interactive software simulations are the absolute best way to learn company software.
+Performance means doing something.
+Learning to do something is best by doing it in a safe environment.
+That means interactive software simulations are the best way to learn company software.

-Interactivity is key when it comes to effective learning.
-By actively engaging with the software, employees will retain information and develop a deeper understanding of the software.
+Interactivity is vital when it comes to effective learning.
+Employees will retain information and develop a deeper understanding of the software by actively engaging with the software.

-Custom eLearning development always includes interactive elements and employees get to click their way through their learning.
+Custom eLearning development always includes interactive elements, and employees can click their way through their learning.
 No more sitting back slack-jawed while the video goes right by them.

 Hands-on experience is crucial for learning software.
-By providing employees with the opportunity to practice using the (simulated) software themselves, they gain confidence in their abilities and develop the muscle memory necessary for efficiently navigating processes and critical thinking.
+By allowing employees to practice using the (simulated) software, they gain confidence and develop the muscle memory necessary for efficiently navigating processes and critical thinking.

-The results of interactivity in realistic software simulations are so much more powerful than passively watching a video.
-Practical experience allows people to become more proficient in using the software and using critical thinking to work their way through problems instead of always simply reaching for the phone for help.
+The results of interactivity in realistic software simulations are so much more potent than passively watching a video.
+Practical experience allows people to become more proficient in using the software and critical thinking to work through problems instead of always simply reaching for the phone for help.

 Of course, there’s no reason you should discourage them from contacting someone if they need help.
 We would never encourage you to do that.